progressivepull/LoopScript/README.md

 └── report.docx
 ```

-**🛡️ Safety Notes**
+# **🛡️ Safety Notes**

-- --dry mode is available for delete operations
+- --dry mode available for delete and undo operations

-- Recursive operations use globstar and nullglob to avoid errors
+- Recursive operations use globstar + nullglob

 - Script prints colored confirmations for every action

-**📄 License**
+# **📄 License**

-This script is free to use, modify, and integrate into your own
+This script is free to use, modify, and integrate into your workflow.
-workflow.